keelyzglenn/Word-Counter/README.md

 * User inputs a single word.
 The program returns the word.
 Input: Word: "sentence"
 Output: Word: "sentence"
-Reason: The easiest behavior to test is if the program can take an input and return the exact same input with no changes.
+Reason: The second easiest behavior to test is if the program can take an input and return the exact same input with no changes.

+* User inputs a single word and sentence.
+The program returns true or false if sentence contains the word
+Input: "this is a sentence.", Word: "sentence"
+Output: true
+Reason: This behavior sets up the program to recognize a connection between the to inputs and sees if it can identify that one input contains another.

 * The program will search through the inputted sentence and using the inputted word the program will return the number of times the sentence contains the inputted word.
 Input: Sentence: "this is a sentence.", Word: "sentence"